-The moans grew louder still, one of the girls crying out her partner's name in orgasmic bliss.
-Lyselle had never known anything like it firsthand.
+The moans grew louder still.
+The Terran's internal scolding was interrupted by one of the girls crying out her partner's name in orgasmic bliss, and that alone was enough to make Lyselle blush.
+She'd never known anything like that feeling firsthand.
 She envied the pleasure, the freedom, the choice.
-She'd never felt it, and even now, surrounded by it, facing it head-on, she could barely suppress her own shame.
+She'd spent her adult life fighting to feel those things, and even now, surrounded by them, facing it all as head-on as she could bear in a world she chose to be in, she couldn't bring herself to embrace it.
+She'd been taught all too well to chase such thoughts and feelings away, and could barely escape her own shame any time thoughts of lust and want crossed her mind.

-"Barely" was the key word.
+But "barely" wasn't the same as "never."
 As rampant and engrained as her shame was, a stronger feeling was overpowering the Terran.
 Today had simply been too much, and now, hearing the sounds she was hearing, thinking the thoughts she was thinking, she found herself slipping into a breaking point.